typescene/typescene.github.io/_docs/concepts/components.md

 Instead, the `onClick` property may be set to a string in one of the following formats:

 - `onClick: "+Foo"` instructs the (nested) component to listen for `Click` events, and emit a `Foo` event in response.
 The emitted event is an instance of [`ComponentEvent`](/docs/ref/ComponentEvent), which refers to both the emitting component, and the original event.
-- `onClick: "foo()"` instructs the component to listen for `Click` events, and call the `foo()` method on the bound parent component, i.e. the same component that bound property values are taken from, usually the activity.
+- `onClick: "foo()"` instructs the component to listen for `Click` events, and _delegate_ the event to the `foo()` method on the bound parent component, i.e. the same component that bound property values are taken from, usually the activity.

 Combining event handlers and bindings, the resulting ‘preset’ view component declaration describes an interactive user interface, without ever needing to create or update any of the view components directly.